Alaska Fly Fishing Lodge

 Remote Alaska Fly Fishing

 Fish the upper Nushagak, Kvichak, and other numerous rivers and lakes.
-The Lodge has two DeHavilland Beaver floatplanes that allow guests access to 32 different rivers, flying up to 120 miles one way per day (weather permitting).
+The Lodge has two DeHavilland Beaver floatplanes that allow guests access to 30 rivers, flying up to 120 miles one way per day (weather permitting).
 Their three pilots have over 60 years of combined experience flying bush planes in Alaska.

-northern pike, arctic char, and many other species.
-Target pike over 40-inches, rainbows up to 15 pounds, char over 30-inches, and grayling up to 22-inches.
+Species: Five species of Pacific salmon (king, sockeye, pink, silver, and chum), rainbow trout, grayling, northern pike, arctic char, and many other species.
+Target pike over 40 inches, rainbows up to 15 pounds, char over 30 inches, and grayling up to 22 inches.
 All fishing is with single, barbless hooks.
 You can keep up to five salmon during the week, although the Lodge has a strict catch-and-release for freshwater species.

-Physical condition: You'll need to be in moderate to good physical condition, as the daily fly-outs often involve hiking to the fishing areas and then wading.
+Physical Condition: You'll need to be in moderate to good physical condition, as the daily fly-outs often involve hiking to the fishing areas and then wading.

 Lodge Season: The Lodge is open from June through late September.